chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-github/getting-started-enforce-github/index.md

 ### Verification Policy

-To configure a policy to define what identities are / are not allowed to sign commits, add a file called `.chainguard/source.yaml` to the root of your
+To configure a policy to define what identities are or are not allowed to sign commits, add a file called `.chainguard/source.yaml` to the root of your repository:
-repository:

 ```yaml
 spec: